cuijiyao01/docker-k8s-training/Further Reading.md

 - Another talk at *devX* was about resource management in Kubernetes:
 [Inside Kubernetes Resource Management (QoS) – Mechanics and Lessons from the Field](https://video.sap.com/media/t/1_hcnybwp9/84675141)

-- The nitty gritty details about the networking in and behind Kubernetes are explained in the final *devX* talk we would like to point you to: [Insights into Kubernetes](https://video.sap.com/media/t/1_8fawa5io/84675141)
+- The nitty gritty details about the networking in and behind Kubernetes are explained in the final *devX* talk we would like to point you to: [Insights into Kubernetes Networking](https://video.sap.com/media/t/1_8fawa5io/84675141)

 - The Kubernetes API reference can be found here: [Kubernetes API reference Documentation](https://kubernetes.io/docs/reference/).

+## General

+- Brendan Burns, Distinguished Engineer at Microsoft and Chief Architect behind the container infrastucture within Azure released one of his books on distributed software design for free: [Designing Distributed Systems](https://azure.microsoft.com/mediahandler/files/resourcefiles/baf44271-3870-454f-868c-23d48e7672cb/Designing_Distributed_Systems.pdf)